 Girls Leadership Description:

-Girls Leadership seeks experienced teaching counselors dedicated to girls’ social and emotional development to work at its residential summer program at Mount Holyoke College in South Hadley, MA, from June 23 – August 16, 2016.
-The Girls Leadership Summer Program is divided into two, three-week sessions, serving girls in grades six through twelve (sixth graders attend for a ten-day session).
+Girls Leadership seeks an experienced Teaching Counselors dedicated to girls’ social and emotional development to work at its residential summer program at Mills College in Oakland CA, from June 22 – August 6, 2019.
+The Girls Leadership Summer Program is divided into three sessions; 2 ten-day sessions serving 6th grade through 8th grade and 1 fifteen-day session serving 9th grade through 12th grade.

 Girls Leadership Teaching Counselors join a team of outstanding professionals at a nationally recognized nonprofit.
 Teaching Counselors will work at the cutting edge of thinking and practice for girls’ social and emotional development; practice the techniques of educational theater; and experience a unique opportunity to teach and mentor girls outside of the student-teacher structure.
 The foundation of the Girls Leadership curriculum is educational theater.
 We prefer applicants with experience teaching arts-integrated curricula, but all interested educators should apply.
 As part of the application process, we may ask you to submit an original lesson that uses a creative art as a teaching method.

-Teaching Counselors receive one day off every 7-8 days and two days off in between sessions.
+Teaching Counselors receive one day off every 5 days and one day off in between sessions.
 Working as a member of the Girls Leadership staff is a unique, exciting and demanding opportunity.
 Creating the Girls Leadership community requires hard work, long hours, and significant commitment.
-Staff must maintain a high level of energy, patience, professionalism, and compassion from early morning wake-up to evening staff meetings.
+Staff must maintain a high level of energy, patience, professionalism, and compassion from early morning to evening staff meetings.
 This intense work schedule requires stamina and dedication.
 The result is an incredibly rewarding job transforming the lives of adolescent girls.
 Option: this position does not have to reside on campus.